EricCheung3/op-admin-ui/README.md

 ```

 ### Run with Browser ###
-You can run OpenPrice AdminUI app inside browser:
+You can run OpenPrice AdminUI app inside browser with local api servers running in docker :
 ```
-gulp serve
+gulp serve --env localdocker
 ```
 It will open a browser window and display the login page.
 You can login with your account.